don-ferris/LifeStream/PRD.md

 The primary object within LifeStream.

-Every item appearing in a feed is a Post.
+Every item appearing in a user's feed is a Post.

+A Post always contains:

+- An author
+- A timestamp

-A Post may contain:
+A Post may additionally contain:

-- Text
+- Rich text
 - Photos
 - Videos
 - GIFs
 - Polls
+- Built-in tags
-- Attachments (future)
+- Hashtags

-A Post may also include:

 - Comments
 - Reactions
-- Built-in tags
-- Hashtags

 ---